-Will Gartshore is WWF’s Deputy Director for Legislative Affairs, spearheading WWF’s strategy and advocacy with the U.S. Congress.
+Will Gartshore is WWF’s Director of Government Affairs and Advocacy, spearheading WWF’s strategy and advocacy with the U.S. Congress.
 Will spends much of his time liaising with Members of Congress and their staff to educate and inform them about WWF’s priority conservation issues and to encourage them to support policies and funding decisions that benefit nature and wildlife around the globe.
 Among the legislative accomplishments that Will has led on for WWF are the passage of the END Wildlife Trafficking Act, the creation of the Save Vanishing Species semi-postal stamp, and the annual push to protect US government funding for international conservation programs.

 Prior to joining WWF, Will worked as a writer for the Energy Future Coalition, as a communications consultant for Independent Action PAC and as managing editor of the Greener Business Guide to Washington, DC.
 Will has also spent over 20 years as a professional actor and has worked in theaters in DC, New York, and around the United States.
 He graduated summa cum laude with an honors B.A. from the University of Maryland, College Park and has an advanced acting degree from the American Academy of Dramatic Arts (NYC).